 Remove inaccurate or false times from Segment Leaderboards: Flag an Activity

 In general, Strava is a community-moderated social network.
 This means that we rely on our community of athletes to monitor the integrity of our leaderboards.
 The first step of this process is to use the activity flag tool.
 Follow these steps from the Strava website to flag the activity and remove it from leaderboards.
+Please be aware that you cannot flag activities from the mobile app.
 When you flag an activity, a notification is sent to that athlete to inform them of the flag action.
 See our Segment Leaderboard Guidelines for more info.

 - Find the segment time on the leaderboard and click through to view the Strava Activity page that you wish to flag.

-- Use the 'wrench' icon at the left side of the page to select 'Flag Ride/Run.'
+- Click on the ellipsis icon at the left side of the page to select 'Flag Ride/Run.'

 - Select the correct reason for the flag and leave descriptive and thorough comments.